GothenburgBitFactory/tw.org/content/docs/build.md

 ## Running the Test Suite

 There are scripts to facilitate running the test suite.
-In particular, the[vramsteg](https://gothenburgbitfactory.org/projects/vramsteg) utility provides blinkenlights for test progress.
+In particular, the [vramsteg](https://gothenburgbitfactory.org/projects/vramsteg) utility provides blinkenlights for test progress.

 ```
 $ cd taskwarrior.git/test